-1. With the engine off, compress the right-hand (front) brake lever and attempt to move the ATV.
-2. If the front wheels are locked, it is adjusted properly.
-3. If the front wheels are not locked or if only one wheel locks, adjustment is necessary.
+1. With the engine off, compress the right-side (front) brake lever and attempt to move the ATV.
+If the front wheels are locked, it is adjusted properly.
+2. If the front wheels are not locked or if only one wheel locks, adjustment is necessary.